rism-digital/pae-code-spec/EDITORIAL.md

     across the surface of the bread.
 Peanut butter MAY be spread on both slices.
 After spreading, both slices MUST be pressed together, and the peanut butter MUST be between the slices.

-    Non-normative note: Peanut butter sandwiches are a staple in many five-year-olds' diet, but parents should be aware that some children are very allergic to peanuts.
-Check with schools and day cares to see whether they allow peanut butter sandwiches in their cafeteria.
+    Non-normative note: Both crunchy and smooth peanut butter can be used to make a peanut butter sandwich.
+Some implementations of peanut butter sandwiches also include other ingredients, such as jam or bananas.

-Although a somewhat trivial example, we can easily tell from these rules that the requirements are:
+Although a somewhat trivial example, we can easily tell from these rules that the requirements for a peanut butter sandwich are:

  - Two slices of bread
  - Peanut butter